Meggan (character): Reunited with Brian

 As Dracula begins his invasion of Britain, he is confronted with more resistance than expected, along with some of his vampires resisting him, going as far as even directly disobeying him.
 Doctor Doom contacts him briefly, telling him that he has left him a gift in his ship's hold.
 Located in the ship is Meggan, much to Dracula's confusion.
 However, he soon realizes that Meggan is the reason why his mental hold on the other vampires is growing weaker, since she uses her mental powers to "broadcast rebellion".
 Dracula attempts to kill her but is stopped by Captain Britain, who is furious at the vampire king.
 Meggan and Brian battle the vampires and Dracula until the ship and majority of vampires are destroyed via a spell.
 Once the battle is over, Meggan and Brian are happily reunited.

 Meggan later joined Captain Britain in starting the Braddock Academy.

-During the "Infinity" storyline, Meggan represented the Braddock Academy when Henry Pym planned a "Contest of Champions" event.
-She assists Henry Pym, She-Hulk and Wolverine in supervising the event.
+During the "Infinity" storyline, Meggan represented the Braddock Academy when Hank Pym planned a "Contest of Champions" event.
+She assists Pym, She-Hulk, and Wolverine in supervising the event.

 Meggan and Brian (Captain Britain) are reunited with their Excalibur teammates as they welcome Nightcrawler back from the dead.